Dr. Katy Gonder

 He is a Postdoctoral Research Associate at Texas A&M University where he is developing a project to assess the adaptive potential of Texas flora and fauna amidst environmental changes.
 His broad interests lie in large mammal conservation outside protected areas with a focus on spatial ecology and bridging conservation science with practice.
 He completed his undergraduate and master’s from the University of Calcutta, India.
 Subsequently he completed his PhD in Wildlife Science from the Wildlife Institute of India and moved for his first postdoctoral position at Ben-Gurion University of the Negev, Israel.
 Dr. Paul has worked on diverse projects, including swamp deer and grassland conservation in India’s upper Gangetic plains, metapopulation dynamics of tigers and leopards in the Terai-Arc landscape, adaptive management of Asiatic wild asses in Israel.

-He is a fifth year Ph.D. candidate studying with Dr. Mary Katherine Gonder at Drexel University.
+He is an assistant teaching professor at UCLA.
 Tyler has extensive background in animal behavior research, working with the Amboseli Baboon Research Project and the Mara Hyena Project.
 He completed a Master of Animal Behavior and Conservation degree at CUNY – Hunter College, where he used behavioral observations to identify personality dimensions in captive red pandas.
 Currently, his work examines the effects of environmental variation and demography on termite fishing behavioral variation and patterns of insectivory in Nigeria-Cameroon chimpanzees (Pan troglodytes ellioti).
 Tyler is also strongly committed to conservation education and evidence-based pedagogies, and is in the process of completing a Certificate in College Teaching and a minor in Undergraduate STEM Education.”

 Email | LinkedIn | Research Gate